 As I mentioned in a previous post, I recently attended a talk by historian, author, and theologian Paul Collins.

-The title of their talk was “Handing on the Faith to the Next Generation: Have We Been a Success or Failure?”, and together, Paul and Marilyn made a very interesting and insightful presentation in responding to this important question.
+The title of their talk was “Handing on the Faith to the Next Generation: Have We Been a Success or Failure?”
+Together, Paul and Marilyn made a very interesting and insightful presentation in responding to this important question.

-Such a challenging context gives raise to some important questions for the Catholic Church, a major one being: How do we model and practice our faith?
+Such a challenging context gives rise to some important questions for the Catholic Church, a major one being: How do we model and practice our faith?